mikebaker85/shiptheory-api-docs/source/includes/main.md

   },
 ```

-Please contact Shiptheory support to obtain a partner tag.
-There is no charge for this, tags are used to provide better support to customers and partners.
+Please contact [partners@shiptheory.com](mailto:partners@shiptheory.com) to obtain a partner tag.
+Tags are used to provide better support to customers and partners.

+If you are developing an integration with the Shiptheory API you will need to [register for a regular Shiptheory account](https://shiptheory.com/login).
+Once registered, please contact our [Partnerships Team](mailto:partners@shiptheory.com) who can set you up with Sandbox access.

 ## Pagination